NEW: Curtis flew from Israel to New Jersey then Boston, reuniting with mother

 Qatar recently helped arrange the exchange of Sgt.
 Bowe Bergdahl, the only U.S. service member held by militants in Afghanistan, for five Taliban detainees held in the U.S. military base at Guantanamo Bay, Cuba.

-The United States was not involved in negotiations for Peter Theo Curtis' release but was aware of private efforts to secure the release, two U.S. law enforcement officials said.
+The United States was not involved in negotiations for his release but was aware of private efforts to secure the release, two U.S. law enforcement officials said.
+It’s not known whether any ransom was paid, the officials said.

-Peter Theo Curtis' release was announced just five days after ISIS militants released a video of one of its militants beheading Foley.
+Curtis’ release comes just five days after ISIS militants released a video of one of its militants beheading American journalist James Foley.

 His mother said she thinks about other Americans being held in Syria.